alejandrodl/dubme_adl/README.md

 python src/separation_program.py -vp [path_to_video]
 ```

-- [`research_pipeline.py`](src/research_pipeline.py): This script contains all the research routines that have been implemented in order to select the best separation algorithm and extract insights from both the sepatation and the transcription routines based on objective metrics.
+- [`research_pipeline.py`](src/research_pipeline.py): This script contains all the research routines that have been implemented in order to select the best separation algorithm and extract insights from both the separation and the transcription routines based on objective metrics.
 This is an extended script for the assignment.

 - [`utils.py`](src/utils.py): Contains utility functions for the two scripts described above.

-All three scripts are commented and structured to improve both readability and comprehensiveness.
+All three scripts are commented on and structured to improve both readability and comprehensiveness.

 # Research